wp-plugins/cc-child-pages/readme.txt

 12. CC Child Pages widget options

 == Changelog ==

+= 1.18 =
+* Added settings page to allow disabing of button in Visual Editor (TinyMCE)
+* Added the `truncate_excerpt` parameter to the shortcode, defaults to `true` but setting to `false` stops custom excerpts from being shortened (where no custom excerpt exists, page content will still be truncated)

 = 1.17 =
 * Small change to how custom excerpts are handled for interoperability with Rich Text Excerpts plugin.